 How can you clean a leather jacket if you can't soak it in water?

 But what if your jacket is very dirty?
-What if it looks like you need to throw it into the Washington machine?
-Nope, still don't do it.
-Now.
-My favorite product for cleaning leather is saddle soap.
-It's gentler on leather and it easily cuts through dirt and grime.
-Now to get started, what you want to do is rub a damp cloth over the saddle soap to create a leather, gently rub a thin layer of the saddle soap over the area that's dirty.
-Next, remove any excess soap with a damp cloth and let dry for 10 to 15 minutes.
+By using a specified leather cleaning solution or very mild soap diluting it, you can work on stubborn spots, bearing in mind to keep the cloth damp and wrung out.
+Next, remove any excess soap with a clean damp cloth and let dry for 10 to 15 minutes.
 Pro-tip, remember to spot test any leather cleaning product or conditioner on a small area of your jacket, preferably in a place that no one's going to be able to see to check first stating this is important.

-Now if you do decide to give your entire leather jacket a deep cleaning, only do this once a year because here's the issue.
-Using that settle soap, you're removing a lot of the essential oils on the outside and even some on the inside of the leather and you're going to need to replace that.
-You now need to condition the leather, which by the way, I'm going to cover later in this video.
+Now if you do decide to give your entire leather jacket a deep cleaning, only do this once a year because here's the issue. by doing so you're removing a lot of the essential oils on the outside and even some on the inside of the leather and you're going to need to replace that.

 Removing Stains from leather jackets

-Leather Stains can be a bit trickier to get rid of depending on actually stain in in the jacket now stays from food and liquids can usually be removed at home, but a bad ink stain that's going to probably require professional help.
+Leather stains can be a bit trickier to get rid of depending on actually stain in in the jacket now stays from food and liquids can usually be removed at home, but a bad ink stain that's going to probably require professional help.
 If it's a fresh stain, immediately you want to use a clean cloth to gently blot as much of the liquid or grease from the jacket as possible.
+Ultimately you will have to invest in a professional dry cleaning service who specialise in your type of leather or you can accept the stain as a part of your garments aesthetic and rock the lived in look!

 Leather Jacket Restoration